BeLeap/SSTF/SSTF.md

                 2. Onion Routing
                     1. Decide what Tor relay to use
                     2. Tor relays can't understand what the packet is(because it's onion-ed)
+                3. Problems
+                    1. If we select trustable relay it can assure it is protected
+                    2. but tor relay can't be all trusted 1.